About the airport

 Maximum height

-Between what times you plan to fly
+Between what times do you plan to fly?

 Email or call:

-Phone : 0910-576 90
+Phone: 0910-576 90

-Airport charges
+Airport fees

-Here you will find a price list that covers all take-off and landing fees, ramp and passenger fees, parking fees, security fees and other fees.
+Here you will find a price list that covers all takeoff and landing fees, ramp and passenger fees, parking fees, security fees and other fees.

-Here you can find our price list
+Here you will find our price list.

-Commercial price list 2023
+Commercial price list 2025

-Skellefteå Airport price list 2023
+Skellefteå Airport price list 2025

 Personal information